-Things move fast in agile, so digital teams need easy ways to coordinate their activities, communicate progress and collaborate.
+Things move quickly in agile, so digital teams need easy ways to coordinate their activities, communicate progress and collaborate.

 You should design your physical working environment and choose suitable technology to encourage agile ways of working.